bkc1/terraform-SSM-sessions-manager/README.md

 ## Prereqs & Dependencies

-This was developed and tested with Terraform v0.14.4, AWScli v2.2.4 & session-manager-plugin v.1.2.245.0
+This was developed and tested with Terraform `v1.0.8`, AWScli `v2.2.4` & session-manager-plugin `v.1.2.245.0`.
+It is strongly recommended to deploy this is a sandbox or non-production account.

 * An AWS-cli configuration with elevated IAM permissions must be in place.
 The IAM access and secret keys in the AWS-cli are needed by Terraform in this example.